Ahmed007-Dahy/movie-night/README.md

   <li>Movie-Night Page provides comprehensive details about the movie you've searched for.
 We've got you covered from plot summaries and cast information to release dates and genres.</li>
   <li>Movie-Night Page enables you to rate films that you choose</li>
   <li>Create your own curated list of must-watch movies.
 With just a click after rating this movie, you can add movies to your watchlist, making it easier than ever to       keep track of the films you intend to see</li>
+  <li>I use for building this page React.js & useState & useEffect & Custom Hook</li>
 </ol>